rafael-santiago/tulip/doc/MANUAL.md

 Okay as we started to talk about ``jazz``, then let's pick up a nice ``jazz-funk`` by ``Grant Green``.
 The song is ``High Heeled Sneakers``.
 Originally, this song is an old ``blues`` song, recorded by a ``blues man`` called ``Tommy Tucker``.
-``Grant Green`` picked up the verses melody and made a dancing ``jazz-funk`` with this.
-I challenge you not to nod your head while listening to it.
+``Grant Green`` picked up the verses melody and made up a dancing ``jazz-funk`` with this.
+I challenge you not to nod your head or tap your feet while listening to it.
 By the way, there is an interesting thing that I want to introduce you using this cool jazz theme:

 ### Using Tulip's processors